-The Board will continue to implement components of the multiple authorizer system, including making a decision on its first application for chartering authority.
-The Board will also continue to examine and address other pieces necessary for a comprehensive multiple authorizer system, and the Board encourages the Legislature to consider some kind of centralized support system or structure.
-The Board is pleased with the Commission's adoption of criteria to determine the distribution of facilities funds, and importantly, the Board again urges the Legislature to provide facilities funding to address the issue of long-term financial stability and equity, which has been a clear issue in each of the Board's eight annual reports.
+The Board will continue to implement components of the multiple authorizer system.
+The Board will also continue to examine other pieces necessary for a comprehensive multiple authorizer system as it is able, and the Board encourages the Legislature to begin conversations about some kind of centralized support system or structure.
+While the issue of long-term financial stability and equity has been a clear issue in each of the Board's nine annual reports, this year the Board is urging the Legislature to preserve as much charter school funding as possible rather than asking for facilities funding for charter schools due to the economic crisis.